dapp-grupob-2020-c1/backend/endpoints.md

 ####Errors:

 - 400 BAD_REQUEST: Missing one parameter, or field is empty.
-- 404 NOT_FOUND: User or Location with id not found.
+- 404 NOT_FOUND: customer or Location with id not found.

 ###POST /api/product